Are you doing enough to support your employees through the menopause?

 Awareness around the menopause at work

 However, despite the fact it affects around half of the working population at some point in their lives – and its significant impacts on the body and brain – it’s still a taboo subject.
-Our recent research showed that 15% of males in the UK had never even heard of the menopause.

 Why does it matter?